Pedra do Sal

+History

-History circa 1608
+Circa 1608

 A group of migrants from Bahia moved to the Saúde area as where prices were cheap and the area was close to the port where the men could find work with cargo ships.
 The first large docks of Rio de Janeiro and warehouses were being built at this time, the alleys and streets extended to Pedra da Prainha, later known as Pedra do Sal, where there was a large slave market.

-History circa 1817
+Circa 1817

 As the Bahian population was concentrated around Pedra do Sal, it became a meeting place of the neighborhood.
 It became a point of cultural reference for the black population.
 In fact, the Bahian colony had an important impact on all parts of Carioca life, with even leaders of the city visiting the terreiros of Candomblé and festivals in the area.
 The area gained a tradition of social cohesion, which influenced the whole heterogeneous community of the port.

 The house of Candomblé belonging to João Alabá was one of the most important places for the Bahians, with many well-known Mães-de-Santos met here, such as Ciata, Bibiana, Mônica and Perciliana.
 These women gained respect for their central positions in the terreiros and for their participation in the local community, helping integrate African traditions into the city and expanding the cultural life of the city.